Mad TV season 9: Home releases

 Season 9 of Mad TV has not been released on DVD.
 However, several sketches culled from this season appear on a compilation DVD called Mad TV: The Best of Seasons 8, 9, and 10 (first released on October 25, 2005).

-As of 2020, season 9 is now available on HBO Max, with episodes 1, 4, 11, 14, and 19 missing.
-Episode 9 initially was unavailable due to technical issues, but is now playable.
+When HBO Max streamed this series, episodes 1, 4, 11, 14, and 19 were omitted.
+Episode 9 initially was unavailable due to technical issues, but was reuploaded to be playable.